lordskyzw/thesocialnetwork/README.md

   2.  ```cd thesocialnetwork```
   3.  ``` code . ```
   4. If you have live server extension installed in your vscode then "Go Live" on index.html
+  5.  to get a showcase of example usecase, load up the network file in the repo

 ### PS:
   - the backend is already hosted on a server which the frontend links to so there is no need to set it up